 Another way to check mail while logged into your account is to use

 to launch it.
 If you've ever used it on your FAS account, you should be all set since it's exactly the same deal.

 From the FASCS Knowledge Base:

-Pine provides email basics such as reading, sending, storing, and forwarding mail.
-The default editor, Pico, allows easy editing using the arrow keys and performs automatic word-wrap.
-Moreover, Pine offers more advanced features such as Address Book which allows users to create convenient mail aliases...
+Alpine provides email basics such as reading, sending, storing, and forwarding mail.
+The default editor, nano, allows easy editing using the arrow keys and performs automatic word-wrap.
+Moreover, Aline offers more advanced features such as Address Book which allows users to create convenient mail aliases...